 - I need to cancel or return my order.
 How can I do this?

 Contact firstname.lastname@example.org to discuss your order and the condition of your books.
 If your order has not yet been shipped, we can cancel your order and reimburse you for the purchase price.
 If your book has been opened and the plastic wrap has been removed, we are not able to resell the book and you will not be reimbursed for your order.

 - What are chapters of IASP?

 Chapters of IASP are independently operated national or regional associations or societies that share IASP’s vision of working together for pain relief throughout the world.

 - What is the Global Year Against Pain?

 The Global Year Against Pain is a yearlong initiative designed to raise awareness of the different aspects of pain worldwide.
-Each year, on the third Monday of October, IASP launches a new campaign focused on one specific aspect of pain.
+Each year, in January, IASP launches a new campaign focused on one specific aspect of pain.

 - What is the World Congress on Pain?

 The World Congress on Pain is IASP’s biennial meeting devoted to research and treatment of pain.
 It is five days of continuing education and networking opportunities.

 - Where can I pay my membership dues?